mmelamud-godaddy/how-to-become-a-better-developer/improve-your-code.md

 4. **Duplicate Code**

    Duplicated code is the bane of software development.
 Stamp out duplication whenever possible.
-You should always be on the lookout for more subtle cases of near-duplication, too. *-Don't Repeat Yourself!-*[^1]
+You should always be on the lookout for more subtle cases of near-duplication, too. *Don't Repeat Yourself!*[^1]

 5. **Conditional Complexity**